govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 This is where the magic really happens.
 We have told Flux to look in the `./mastodon` directory in our GitHub respository that we [bootstrapped Flux](/building/fluxhelm#bootstrap-flux) with earlier.
 Now, we populate that directory with the special sauce that makes the whole build work.

-### ConfigMaps
+### ConfigMap

 A [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) is a set of name-value pairs that acts as a sort of configuration file for the services in your running pods.
 Because local storage in Kubernetes pods is ephemeral (it gets detroyed and re-created when the pod redeploys), we need a permanent way to store configuration information outside the pod's local file system.

 The ConfigMap takes the place of the flat file called `.env.production` in the Mastodon directory of a server-based system that would be lost when the pod restarts in a Kubernetes-based system.
 The Mastodon Helm chart creates this flat file in each pod from the contents of the ConfigMap.

 A Helm chart comes with a `values.yaml` file that is the analog of a default configuration file.
 We want to set those default values to the ones we want, so we use our own ConfigMap to "override" the default values.
-Just like we edit a default configuration file to change the values to what we want, our ConfigMap is basically a copy of the default one, with the appropriate values changed.
+Just like we edit a default configuration file to change the values to what we want, our ConfigMap is basically a copy of the default one with the appropriate values changed.
 Here is the ConfigMap for our Mastoson instance (comments have been removed for brevity and clarity):

 ```yaml title="/mastodon/configmap-mastodon-helm-chart-value-overrides.yaml"
 apiVersion: v1